Being a proponent of honesty and transparency, it seems illogical that I’ve never made an effort to attach a name to this blog.

-It would be great if this space could be filled with personal tidbits along the lines of: “I’ve retraced the Trail of Tears, wandered through the Hagia Sophia, brought Alois Brunner to justice, and caught and released a Coelacanth off the coast of Madagascar.”
+It would be nice if this space could be filled with personal tidbits along the lines of: “I’ve retraced the Trail of Tears, wandered through the Hagia Sophia, brought Alois Brunner to justice, and caught and released a Coelacanth off the coast of Madagascar.”

 Alas, I’ve done none of the above, though I once did get a rental car up to 131 mph on a rain-slicked German Autobahn just outside Frankfurt.